-Over the coming months, we’ll be supporting the most vulnerable people – who are battling malnutrition, disease and food insecurity – by rehabilitating water sources, solar-powered pumps, and water tanks.
-We’ll also be installing a total of four water points, delivering 250,000 litres of water to 50 areas and carrying out water quality checks to ensure that their water continues to be safe and healthy.
+Over the coming months, we’ll be supporting 10,500 of the most vulnerable people in Sana’a by rehabilitating water sources, solar-powered pumps, and water tanks, as well as installing a total of four water points, delivering 250,000 litres to 50 areas.

 Your donations will also help us to distribute hygiene kits, deliver hygiene promotion sessions to 1,500 men and women, and provide guidance about avoiding cholera to families.

-£20 provides one person with safe, life-sustaining water.
+£20 provides one person with access to safe, life-sustaining water.

-£60 provides three people with safe, life-sustaining water.
+£60 provides three people with access to safe, life-sustaining water.

-£200 provides ten people with safe, life-sustaining water.
+£200 provides ten people with access to safe, life-sustaining water.